tenzir/tenzir/web/docs/tql2/operators/summarize.md

   that are not null.
 - `collect`: Creates a list of all grouped values that are not null, preserving duplicates.
-- `sample`: Takes the first of all grouped values that is not null.
+- `first`: Takes the first of all grouped values that is not null.
+- `last`: Takes the last of all grouped values that is not null.
+- `top`: Takes the most common of all grouped values that is not null.
+- `rare`: Takes the least common of all grouped values that is not null.
 - `count`: When used as `count()`, simply counts the events in the group.
 When used as `count(x)`, counts all grouped values that are not null.
 - `count_distinct`: Counts all distinct grouped values that are not null.